Mammillaria Cristata [Mam-mil-AR-ee-uh, Kris-TAY-tuh] is a succulent plant with a distinctive shape.

 Mammillaria Cristata Plant Pest or Diseases

 This Mammillaria is sensitive to red spiders.
-Use neem oil to control the mites.
+Use organic insecticide Neem oil to control the mites.

 It may experience root rot, but it is not a severe issue if you maintain the plant with the controlled watering schedule.